Which wool blankets are the softest and warmest

 Which wool blanket is the softest?

 Merino lambswool is a technical fibre which can be worn next to the skin.
-The fibres are very long and narrow and bend when they touch your skin.
+The fibres are long and narrow and bend when touching your skin.
 This makes them very soft and gentle.

-Swedish lambswool and Gotland wool are both still soft, but not as soft as merino.
+Swedish lambswool and Gotland wool are still soft but not as soft as merino.
 I would say that Gotland wool blankets are probably softer than Swedish wool blankets.
 Gotland wool fibres are very fine, soft and silky.
-Earlier, I mentioned that all of our throws are lambswool, so they will still be softer than pure new wool blankets and throws.
+Earlier, I mentioned that all our throws are lambswool, so they will still be softer than pure new wool blankets and throws.

-Our Swedish and merino recycled wool blankets are also soft, Gotland wool fibres are very fine, soft and silky.
-Our British recycled wool throws can vary from soft to quite coarse.
+Our Swedish and Merino recycled wool blankets are also soft, Gotland wool fibres are very fine, soft and silky.
+Our British recycled wool throws can vary from soft to relatively coarse.
 They will keep you warm, but they won't be the softest.

 Why are wool blankets better than synthetic blankets?

-Wool is a natural fibre made from proteins and at the end of its long life will biodegrade back to the earth and release nutrients that will support plant life.
-Synthetics, are man made from oils and petrol chemicals which when discarded, will take up to 200 years to break down, releasing polluting chemicals damaging the environment.
-Wool blankets are sustainable and synthetic man-made blankets are not.
+Wool is a natural fibre made from proteins.
+At the end of its long life, it will biodegrade back to the earth and release nutrients that will support plant life.
+Synthetics are man-made from oils and petrol chemicals, which, when discarded, will take up to 200 years to break down, releasing polluting chemicals that damage the environment.
+Wool blankets are sustainable, and synthetic man-made blankets are not.

 Wool lasts longer than synthetics.

 The natural fibres of wool are elastic and stretchy due to their crimp.
-Wool can withstand constant use making it incredibly durable.
-Much more so than synthetics, Wool can resist spills. tearing and mildew.
+Wool can withstand constant use, making it incredibly durable.
+Much more so than synthetics, Wool can resist spills, tearing and mildew.
 This is largely due to the way the fibres are shaped and the lanolin in the wool.
-If you spill something on wool, it will bead, all you have to do, is dab and spit clean.
-It rarely soaks through.
+If you spill something on wool, it will bead.
+All you have to do is dab and spot clean; it rarely soaks through.

 Once you buy a wool blanket, you will quickly discover that one is not enough.